King Power Stadium: International matches

-Rugby union
+Rugby matches

 In 2004 Leicester Tigers considered sharing the stadium with Leicester City as their own 16,815-capacity ground at Welford Road was considered too small to handle the growing popularity of rugby union.
 The plan would have seen the two clubs form a jointly owned company to buy the stadium from, then owners, Teachers.
 The deal was abandoned in 2005 as the clubs failed to fully agree terms.

-Because of the continued parlous state of the football club's finances, rumours groundsharing was still being discussed continued to circulate, with some suggestions Tigers were considering buying the stadium outright from Teachers.
-In 2007, a permanent groundshare was ruled out as Leicester Tigers received planning consent for a major expansion of their own Welford Road venue with a new 10,500-seat stand taking Welford Road to a capacity of 24,500.
+Due to the continued parlous state of the football club's finances, rumours that groundsharing was still being discussed continued to circulate, with some suggestions Tigers were considering buying the stadium outright from Teachers.
+In 2007, a permanent groundshare was ruled out as Leicester Tigers received planning consent for a major expansion of their own Welford Road venue, with a new 10,500-seat stand taking Welford Road to a capacity of 24,500.

-However, Tigers have played six matches at the stadium The first three were either to capitalise on the larger capacity with the greater interest in high-profile games or when competition rules demanded the match be played away from their normal home ground while the other three was due to the demolition of the old Caterpillar Stand at Welford Road.
+Leicester Tigers played six matches at the stadium in total.
+The first three were either to capitalise on the larger capacity with the greater interest in high-profile games, or when competition rules demanded the match be played away from their normal home ground.
+The other three matches were played due to the demolition of the old Caterpillar Stand at Welford Road.

-King Power Stadium has also hosted international rugby, including a match between a World XV and South Africa on 3 December 2006 to mark the centenary of the Springboks' first game abroad.
+The stadium has hosted international rugby, including a match between a World XV and South Africa on 3 December 2006 to mark the centenary of the Springboks' first game abroad.
 South Africa won 32–7.

-The stadium was a host for matches in the 2015 Rugby World Cup.
-The ground hosted three pool matches: Argentina–Tonga, Argentina–Namibia and Canada–Romania.
+The site also hosted matches during the 2015 Rugby World Cup, which included three pool matches: Argentina–Tonga, Argentina–Namibia and Canada–Romania.

 Average league and record attendances

-The overall record attendance at the stadium is thought to be between 32,488-32,500, for a rugby union match between Leicester Tigers and Bath in 2006.
+The overall record attendance at the stadium is thought to be between 32,488 and 32,500, for a rugby union match between Leicester Tigers and Bath in 2006.
 This rugby match took place prior to seats being removed to provide segregation of rival football fans, reducing the capacity of the ground from exactly 32,500 to 32,261.

 Leicester City Men

-The current highest ever league attendance is thought to be 32,242, for a Premier League match against Sunderland A.F.C on 8 August 2015.
-The highest ever attendance for a non-competitive football match stands at 32,188, for a pre-season friendly against Real Madrid on 30 July 2011.
+The current highest ever league attendance at the stadium is 32,242, for a Premier League match against Sunderland on 8 August 2015.
+The highest ever attendance for a non-competitive football match is 32,188, for a pre-season friendly against Real Madrid on 30 July 2011.

 Leicester City Women

+Since 2021, the stadium has been the primary home of Leicester City Women.